nyxxxie/cohort/PROJECT_SPEC.md

 stores info about the project (name, description, binary name, binary hash, etc)

+.cohort
+stores metadata and internal information about the project.
+This is meant to be used internally by the main cohort app for things like local storage, caching, and anything else we wouldn't want to be committed to version control.
+It also is used by the cohort tool to determine if it's operating inside a directory that represents a CMP.

 symbol ID
 Data items in a binary are identified by their offset in the binary and a nonce.
 The nonce is used to differentiate references to a particular location